ppy/osu-wiki/wiki/Glossary/en.md

 EBA has two meanings:

 - Elite Beat Agents, one of the DS games which osu! is based on
-- the collective term for the playable characters in that game (referring to #1), i.e. "The EBA" or "The Agents"
+- the collective term for the playable characters in that game (referring to meaning above), i.e. "The EBA" or "The Agents"

 ### Extended chat